-If you’ve decided to rent out a property, one thing you’ll need to know is how to calculate buy to let yield.
+If you’ve decided to rent out a property, one thing you’ll need to know is how to calculate the buy to let yield.

 It’s a simple, yet very important, calculation that will help estimate your expected return from a property over a year.

 What Is Buy To Let Yield?

 The buy to let yield is simply the rate of return you can expect to achieve on a property.
 It helps to visualise how quickly you will make a return on your investment.
-It will also help you decide whether to rent out a property or sell it on.
+It will also help you decide whether to rent out or sell it on.

-The yield is expressed as a percentage of your original purchase price and is based on annual returns.
+It’s expressed as a percentage of your original purchase price and is based on annual returns.
 Therefore, a property with a 10% yield would repay your original investment in 10 years time (10% x 10 = 100%).
 A property with a 5% yield would take twice as long (20 years) to repay your original investment (5% x 20 = 100%).

 Gross Yield Vs Net Yield

-The calculation above is a gross yield calculation and is the simplest and most common method for calculating yield.
+The calculation above is a gross yield calculation and is the simplest and most common method for calculating it.
 It is based on very simplistic figures as it looks only at the price you paid and the total rental income, without taking into account any expenses.

 For a more detailed calculation, you would need to work out the net yield of a property.
-With net yield, you would deduct any costs from the annual rental income before dividing it by the purchase price.
+With this, you would deduct any costs from the annual rental income before dividing it by the purchase price.
 Costs could include things such as letting agent fees, periods when the property is untenanted, maintenance and repair bills, and so on.

 Net yield is difficult to calculate accurately in advance since many costs are unknown.
 It is therefore usually used to look at historic performance rather than to estimate future performance.